Sep 2nd to 16th - Vancouver to Portland and back

 We got another few days in Seattle to rest and rehearse

 and (let's face it) laze around.
-Then came the Comet gig.
+Then came the

 I really didn't know how that one would go considering how